steamclock/switchcraft/README.md

 1. Delegation

     If you only need to keep track of changes to the current endpoint in a single place, this is probably the way to go.
-    Classes that want to recieve updates only need to register your `viewController` as a delegate and conform to the `SwitchcraftDelegate` protocol.
+    Classes that want to receive updates only need to register your `viewController` as a delegate and conform to the `SwitchcraftDelegate` protocol.

     ```
     class MyVC: UIViewController {